jamesKE18/hrscode/README.md

 ## How to run the code
 1. This project consists 2 modules, **hrs-guest-mgt** and **hrs-parcel-mgt** respectively
 2. Build the dependencies using pom.xml file under each module
-3. Run the Spring Application class with the main method
+3. Set environment variable to dev, run the Spring Application class with the main method

 ## Swagger doc path
 <http://localhost:{{port}}/hrs/doc.html>